CalPlug/python-raven/README.md

 CalPlug acknowledges the support of Southern California Edison for the development of this work as part of the "EnergyChannel" project.

-Copyright (C) Regents of the University of California, 2017
+Copyright (c) Regents of the University of California, 2017

 ***************************************************************************************************
 ***************************************************************************************************